boardsource/docs/updates/website-11-21-23.md

 ```

 Now you can see mostly the same stuff but a new member called `embedding` these are all of the words as numbers.
-These we can use to do similarity searches using math instead of string, making the whole search very fast and more acurate.
+These we can use to do similarity searches using math instead of string, making the whole search very fast and more accurate.

 ## How We Generate the Answer